-Executives Need Advice Too – To Stay Ahead Of Competition: Peer To Peer Groups Help Them Learn The Growing And Shifting Business Focus
+Executives Need Advice Too: Stay Ahead Of Competition – Join Peer To Peer Groups In Singapore

 A company’s strategy is the game plan business owners and management use to position their organization in its chosen market area, to compete successfully, satisfy customers, and achieve good business performance.

 Nonetheless, business managers need to review their marketing plan that outlines their marketing strategy for the coming year.
 The best marketing plans can be learnt in Top5optimizers that provides you with and premium and confidential channels where you can connect with global online community of great leaders and executives and get exposed to varied results that’s needed to achieve real results.

 Top5Optimizers groups include top CEO’s, business executives, and established entrepreneurs as well as struggling business owners and those just getting started in business.
 These forums can help you with addressing your Business and Marketing goals and and open questions

 - Supply Chain Management

 - Digitization Of Business Process

 In this article we're going to discuss the tricky aspect of marketing strategy when applying for a patent.

 Getting a patent is a tricky process under normal circumstances.
 Under laws of the United States a company or person is entitled to a patent unless the invention was on sale in the country for more than one year prior to the application date of the patent.
 This applies to both sales and offers of sales.
 Therefore, companies conducting marketing campaigns must be careful not to destroy their patent rights.
 In a perfect world, application for a patent should be filed before any sales begin.
 But then that would hurt the company's bottom line because that ultimately puts profits on hold.
 In a competitive marketplace this could spell disaster for the company.